ahmed-168/netflix-gpt/README.md

 - created different component files such as Header, Body, Login, Browse as per features
 - installed react-router-dom dependency
 - routed paths to components like Login, Browse inside body component.
+- Header completed for login page
+- working on sign in form

 ---